Organizational Structures: Traditional vs. Modern

 Due to the hierarchical nature of a traditional organization structure, the individuals at the highest level of management may have little communication with employees who are not their direct subordinates.
 For example, information from upper management may get disseminated through emails, newsletters or department heads.

 A modern organizational structure has fewer departmental boundaries, which enables faster and easier communication methods.
 They may employ the use of instant messaging apps or software that allows everyone in the organization to communicate with one another.
-And in a flat organizational structure, for example, there is no middle management, so employees have more opportunities to speak directly to higher-level managers.
+And in a flat organizational structure, for example, there's no middle management, so employees have more opportunities to communicate directly with higher-level managers.

 Employees in modern organizational structures have more flexibility in their responsibilities, which benefits organizations in more dynamic environments.
 Having that flexibility enables employees to easily collaborate across departments to solve challenges.
 These employees also gain the opportunity to learn new things by working on projects or teams of their choosing.